-Ice or Heat?
-Which one do I use?
+Ice or Heat – Which one do I use?

-The answer is Ice!!!
+The answer is ice!!!

 With any injury, sprain or strain where a joint or muscle has been stressed to the extreme and causes pain and dysfunction, then ice should be applied immediately.
 The instant effect of ice is to reduce the swelling and inflammation around the injured area.
-This in turn reduces the pain and discomfort, thus allowing for easier range of motion in the joint and general function.
+This reduces the pain and discomfort, allowing for easier range of motion in the joint and general function.

 If you were to sprain your ankle and the joint became black and blue, swollen and extremely painful then you would rest, ice and take the pressure of it.
 The problem with the neck and back is that there are so many smaller joints either side of the spine that can become inflamed due to everyday activities, work, posture, sport and exercise.
-These smaller joints sometimes do not appear to be as severe as maybe an ankle would present.
+Sometimes these smaller joints do not appear to be as severe as maybe an ankle would present.

-Best advice is to listen to your body when it tells you something is wrong or gives you a hint that something is brewing.
+My best advice is to listen to your body when it tells you something is wrong or gives you a hint that something is brewing.
 Lastly, always use ICE instead of heat with inflammation type injuries or conditions as the heat can actually make things worse is some cases.

 To summarise, ice is for injuries — calming down damaged superficial tissues that are inflamed, hot, red and swollen.
 The inflammation process is healthy, normal and natural, but can also be incredibly painful and so ice can be used as an effective form of pain management.